spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/data05.png
      :align: center

 6. Check :guilabel:`All Census Tracts within California`.
-This all us to download all information as a single file instead of downloading it separately for each tract.
+This allows us to download all information as a single file instead of downloading it separately for each tract.
 Now that we have set the geography, click on :guilabel:`Topics`.

   .. image:: /static/3/performing_table_joins/images/data06.png
      :align: center